murtazatamjeed/murtazatamjeed.github.io/_posts/2014-07-15-Accessibility User Feedback Analysis.markdown

 img: feature.png
 alt: image-alt
 client: Start Bootstrap
-description: In recent years, mobile accessibility has become an important trend with the goal of allowing all users the possibility of using any app without many limitations.
+description: "In recent years, mobile accessibility has become an important trend with the goal of allowing all users the possibility of using any app without many limitations.
 User reviews include insights that are useful for app evolution.
 However, with the increase in the amount